nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Syntax: edit_item INDEX [n/ITEM_NAME] [pr/PRICE] [c/COST]

 * Edits the item at the specific INDEX.
 The index refers to the number shown in the menu list displayed.
 The index must be a positive integer 1, 2, 3, …
-* User is required to key in at least one of the optional fields.
+* You have to key in at least one of the optional fields.
 * Existing values will be replaced with the input values.
+* Take note, when entering the price and cost, it cannot take negative numbers.
+  * For example, `pr/2.40` is allowed but not `pr/-2.40`.

 Examples: